Current students wanting information about your program, go to student planning in myCamosun.

 What to expect

 Apply your classroom skills in the workplace and bring your workplace skills back to the classroom!
-An Internship work term is a great opportunity to gain work experience in your field while enrolled in your academic program.

-Co-operative education is a learner-centered model that empowers you, the student, to direct your own learning and to make a valuable contribution in the workplace.
+Co-operative or internship education is a learner-centered model that empowers you, the student, to direct your own learning and to make a valuable contribution in the workplace.
 Your learning will be guided and supported by both your employer and the School with a faculty member from your program assigned to coach, monitor, and evaluate your work term development.

 - HMGT 100, HMGT 184, HMGT 186, HMGT 190 with a cumulative GPA of 3.0 (C+)

 To participate in the Internship Work Experience you will need to successfully complete all second year HMGT courses along with HMGT 101